Preventive health screenings you should not postpone

 Diabetes is a common example of a chronic disease that needs to be monitored.
 Are you getting your blood work?
 And getting your foot exams and your eyes checked on a regular basis?

-Video visits can be an effective aid in many cases for diabetes and other chronic conditions like hypertension.
+If time or distance is an issue, video visits can be an effective option.
+They can aid in many cases for diabetes and other chronic conditions like high blood pressure.
+After an initial visit in person, providers can often monitor patients virtually.

 “After you’ve seen them in person, patients can do a quick video visit to talk about insulin management and adjustments and following up after we do the new medication,” Dr. Myrmoe said.